The News on the Bruise

 This is because the inflammation phase can spread out over the course of 0-72 hrs.
 At any point during that period, a bruise can appear and it’s not something to worry or be concerned about.
 The 3 phases of the inflammation process can carry on throughout almost a week.
 Don’t be alarmed; this is perfectly normal!

-I hope this blog was helpful and that you now understand what is going on in your body and feel more comfortable with the bruising, as it is natural and healing.
-Also remember, recovery is so important, and is essential for the body to complete the healing process.
-Cold therapy, keeping active, incorporating the right vitamins in your diet, and flushing are all great ways to accelerate your recovery.
+I hope this information was helpful and that you now understand what is going on in your body and feel more comfortable with the post-FasciaBlasting bruising.
+Remember: adequate recovery time is so essential for the body to complete the healing process.
+Cold therapy, flushing, stretching keeping active, and incorporating proper nutrition in your diet are all great ways to accelerate your recovery.
 So stay calm and blast on!